tbarron-xyz/cuda-factorization/README.md

 ## Project Structure

-- `memofactorize.cu`: The main CUDA source file containing the factorization algorithm, memoization logic, and GPU kernel implementations.
+- `types.h`: Type definitions, constants, and data structures used throughout the project.
+- `utils.cu`: Utility functions for host and device operations (copying, comparison, printing, etc.).
+- `memo.cu`: Memoization logic and dynamic programming implementation for precomputing factorizations.
+- `kernels.cu`: CUDA kernels and device functions for parallel factorization computation.
+- `factorize.cu`: Main computation orchestration, memory management, and high-level algorithm flow.
+- `main.cu`: Entry point and command-line argument handling.
 - `index.html`: Interactive HTML demo showcasing the bound-splitting and next-candidate algorithms in a web browser.
-- `.github/workflows/build.yml`: GitHub Actions workflow for automated building and testing of the project.
+- `.github/workflows/build.yml`: GitHub Actions workflow for automated building and testing of project.
 - `runmemo.all.bat`: Windows batch script that compiles multiple variants of the program with different dimension and memoization settings, then runs benchmarks on various input sizes.
 - `runmemo.one.bat`: Windows batch script that compiles and runs the default configuration of the program.